gustavowebjs/clean-node-api/README.md

 Contributions are welcome!
 Please ensure that any changes made are in line with the Clean Architecture principles and that all tests pass before opening a pull request.

-## License

-This project is licensed under the ISC License.

----

-Adjust the above template as needed, especially links, directory paths, or specific architectural choices made in the project.